zxc85250/intro-to-python/session_00/exercises_0.md

 # Section C

 1. Get out of the "session_00" folder using `cd ..` .

-2. Make sure you are in the "intro_to_python" directory by using the `pwd` command.
+2. Make sure you are in the "intro-to-python" directory by using the `pwd` command.
-3. Use `git status` to see what files and folders have been modified/c

 3. Use the `git add .` command to stage all the work you have done.

-4. Commit your work with `git commit -m`
+4. Commit your work with `git commit -m "<Short description of what you have worked on.>"`.

+5. Push your work to GitHub with `git push origin main`.

+Congratulations, all your work is now updated and stored on [GitHub](https://github.com/).

 ---